 Maple Ridge Christmas Tree Farms

 Activities: Enjoy the outdoors.
 Sip on a hot chocolate or traditional hot apple cider made from their orchard’s apples.
 Pick up jams and jellies, honey, Russian garlic and Alpaca wool in the gift shop.
-School tours are available
+School tours are available.
+Book Santa on the Farm Experience for two weeks starting November 9.

 Location: 5377 124 Avenue, Maple Ridge